Information about booking accommodation for spring 2022

-We have received many questions about the upcoming Spring Booking Round of 2022.
+We have received many questions about booking accommodation for the Spring 2022.
 Below you can find answers for the most common questions and doubts about the process.

 No, we do not have any special cancellation rules due to Covid-19.
 Therefore, we highly recommend that you have some form of private insurance in case you have to return to your home country due to Covid-19.